 Nice weather combined with the freedom of summer leads to more risk taking, so parents should speak with their teens about how to handle those situations.

 “Discuss etiquette with your teen,” Bennett says.
 “It is important to be polite to the police officer and own up to your behavior.
 If you are insolent, you will get in more trouble.
 Attitude really matters.
 Lastly, don’t ever run away.
 That will get you in much more trouble.”

 Officer Bennett suggests other proactive measures that parents can institute to keep their teens away from trouble, including giving teens responsibility and setting boundaries, like reasonable curfews.

 Once school lets out, hospital emergency rooms also experience a sharp increase in trauma-related injuries.
-Dr. Jerri Rose, a pediatric emergency medicine specialist and assistant professor of pediatrics at CWRU School of Medicine, reports that an unfortunate byproduct of school vacation is a busier pediatric emergency room.
+Dr. Jerri Rose, a pediatric emergency medicine specialist and assistant professor of pediatrics at CWRU School of Medicine, reports that an unfortunate byproduct of summer for teenagers is a busier pediatric emergency room.

 “In the summer, we see the volume of traumatic injuries increase.
 Many trauma-related injuries involve swimming and heat-related illnesses.
 Still, the most common cause of injury is vehicle-related: cars, motorized vehicles and lawnmowers,” Rose says.
 “Make sure your teen is ready to operate a vehicle without adult supervision.”

 Parents also need to consider bacterial meningitis, which can affect teens who spend part of their summer living in close proximity with other teens at summer camps, college dorms and teen tours.
 For this, Rose advises parents to confirm with their pediatrician that the teen has received the Meningococcal vaccine.